LacledesLAN/gamesvr-csgo-warmod/README.md

 ## Tournament Flow
 Game flow is largely controlled by [Warmod [BFG]](https://forums.alliedmods.net/showthread.php?t=225474).

 Server starts in *warm up* mode where players can toggle themselves as `/ready`.
 Once all ten players are ready *knife mode* begins.
+The purpose of the knife mode is to assign sides fairly.
+It lasts for a single round and does not count as a win for either team.

 Last player standing at the end of *knife mode* gets to decide which side to start on (CT or T) by typing either `/stay` or `/switch`.